dgtlmoon/uCamII/README.md

 **NOTE!** This library assumes your camera is on the hardware UART connection and you will debug via the softwareSerial connection

+Tested successfully to 115,000 BPS on an Arduino Pro Mini

 ## Todo
 - Checksum check on each received packet
 - More error detection and termination